Hanyu Pinyin

-This page is a discussion of Chinese pinyin, the Roman alphabet system for spelling the sounds of Chinese words, which is used as an auxiliary script for Chinese, alongside the familiar Chinese characters.
+This page is a discussion of Chinese hanyu pinyin 汉语, the Roman alphabet system for spelling the sounds of Chinese words, which is used as an auxiliary script for Chinese, alongside the familiar Chinese characters.

 There is no doubt about the usefulness of pinyin, and in fact it has made possible the integration of Chinese characters into the modern digital world.

 Pinyin is by far the most used entry method for typing Chinese.
-There are alternatives: the 五笔 wubi system and the 五笔 cangjie system are both based on the shapes of the characters, and both still in use.
-But pinyin is the most used, and the easiest to learn.
+There are alternatives: the 五笔 wubi system, the 倉頡 cangjie system, and the 四角號碼檢字法 four-corner system are all based on the characters (not their sounds), and they're all still in use, although uncommon.
+In Taiwan, zhuyin fuhao, which is also phonetic, is often used.
+But pinyin is the most used in the PRC, and the easiest to learn.

 Pinyin is used to look words up or to put them in alphabetical order.
 Again, there are alternatives in traditional Chinese literacy, for example the 康熙 kangxi dictionary scheme with its 214 radicals - but they are difficult to use and to learn.

 Pinyin is used to spell the pronunciation of words.
-As with the cases above, there is a traditional method, based on specifying other words with the same pronunciation, or combining words with the same elements of pronunciation, as if we were to say that "cat" is pronounced with the first sound of "cow" and the final of "hat".
-More recently, there is a semisyllabic system - 注音 zhuyin or bopomofo - where these elements were given symbols.
-This works, as long as the pronunciations are from standard Chinese, not another Chinese language, another language of the PRC, or a foreign language.
+As with the cases above, there is a traditional method called fanqie 反切, based on specifying other words with the same pronunciation, or combining words with the same elements of pronunciation, as if we were to say that "cat" is pronounced with the first sound of "cow" and the final of "hat".
+But it's much easier to use a phonetic alphabet.

 Pinyin is used to teach Chinese, both to natives and to foreigners.
 Characters can be taught to people who already know the meaning and pronunciation of the words, but it is difficult to learn all three - meaning, pronunciation, and idiosyncratic written form - at the same time.